girb0t/shout_out_board/README.md

 Create a board for students to post to.
 You must be logged in to create a board.
 A board consists of:
 - Key: Must be unique and at least 4 characters.
-- Category Count: Each board can have 1-3 categories.
+- Topic Count: Each board can have 1-3 topics (called 'categories' in the back-end).
 - Categories: Each category consists of:
   * Title: The column header on the boards#show page
   * Tab Name: The name of the tab on the posts#new page
   * Prompt: The question/prompt asked to the student on the posts#new page

 TODO:
-- Make clear what each form field means.
 - Make note that key is case sensitive.

 ### Post to a Board